Kinetic Random-Field Nonreciprocal Ising Model: Results and discussion

+The crossover between the continuous (Hopf) and discontinuous (SNLC) regimes occurs at a critical disorder strength $\tilde h_c \approx 0.658$.
+This value is obtained by expanding the right-hand side of Eq. \eqref{7} and identifying the point at which the cubic coefficient in the normal form changes sign.
+The resulting change in bifurcation character signifies the presence of a nonequilibrium tricritical point—specifically, a Bautin (generalised Hopf) bifurcation \cite{kuznetsov1998elements}.
+To our knowledge, the only previous lattice model in which a Bautin bifurcation has been identified is the dissipative Curie–Weiss system with bimodal random fields \cite{collet2019effects}.
+Additional evidence for the first-order nature of the transition in the $\tilde h > \tilde h_c$ regime is provided by the appearance of hysteresis in the order parameters $R$ and $S$, shown in Fig.~\ref{2}.
+This hysteresis loop reflects bistability near the transition and is a clear hallmark of discontinuity.

-To refine the predictions beyond MFT, we also employed an EFT approach \cite{costabile2012phase}, which includes some of the spin–spin correlations via the differential-operator technique.
+To refine the predictions beyond MFT, we also employed an EFT approach \cite{costabile2012phase}, which includes self–spin correlations via the differential-operator technique.
 While EFT preserves the same bifurcation topology as MFT---namely, the appearance of Hopf and SNLC bifurcations and a Bautin point---it shifts the critical lines quantitatively.
 In particular, EFT predicts the Bautin point to occur at significantly larger disorder strengths, in the range $1.35 < \tilde h < 1.40$, compared to the MFT value of $\tilde h_c \approx 0.658$.
-Representative phase portraits and MFT-predicted phase boundaries are shown in Fig.~\ref{1}(c).
-From these illustrations, it is understood that for $\tilde h > \tilde h_c$, the swap phase does not exist below a critical threshold of nonreciprocity $\tilde K$.
-This highlights the crucial role of nonreciprocal coupling in sustaining time-dependent order in the presence of strong random field disorder.
+Representative MFT-predicted phase boundaries at $\tilde h = 1.5$ are shown in Fig.~\ref{3}.
+From these illustrations, it is understood that for $\tilde h > \tilde h_c$, the swap phase does not exist below a critical threshold of nonreciprocity $\tilde K_c$.
+This highlights the crucial role of nonreciprocal coupling in sustaining time-dependent order in the presence of strong disorder.